OndatraSQL's execution model

 1. Discovery

-OndatraSQL scans the models/ directory for .sql, .star, and .yaml files.
+OndatraSQL scans the models/ directory for .sql files.
 The file path determines the target table name:

 models/staging/orders.sql → staging.orders